CrowdStrike/aws-ssm-distributor/official-package/README.md

 New versions of the Falcon Distributor Package are published to AWS every time a new version of the Falcon Sensor is released.

-If you have a question checkout the [FAQ](#faq) to see if your question has already been answered.
-If you have a question that is not answered in the FAQ, please open an issue and we will happily help.
+If you have a question checkout the [FAQ](#faq) to see if it has already been answered.
+If it has not been answered in the FAQ, please open an [issue](https://github.com/CrowdStrike/aws-ssm-distributor/issues/new/choose) and we will happily help.

 ## Supported Operating Systems